Button could race in Japan next year

-SINGAPORE McLaren's Jenson Button could race in Rallycross or in Japan's Super GT series when he takes a break from Formula One next year.
+SINGAPORE (Reuters) - McLaren's Jenson Button could race in Rallycross or in Japan's Super GT series when he takes a break from Formula One next year.

 The 2009 world champion, who has spent almost two decades in grand prix racing, is handing over his race seat to Belgian Stoffel Vandoorne next season.